Russia: Foreign relations

 In the 21st century, Russia has pursued an aggressive foreign policy aimed at securing regional dominance in Europe and increasing its international influence, as well as increasing domestic support for the government.
-It has initiated military interventions in the post-Soviet states of Georgia and Ukraine, as well as in Syria during its prolonged civil war in a bid to increase its influence in the Middle East.
-Russia has also increasingly pushed to expand its influence across the Arctic, the Asia–Pacific, Africa and Latin America.
-Two-thirds of the world's population, specifically the developing countries of the Global South, are either neutral or leaning towards Russia politically.
-Russia has also continued using subversive tactics to increase perceptions of its geopolitical power in its rival countries, including cyberwarfare, disinformation campaigns, sabotage attacks, assassination attempts, airspace violations, electoral interferences, and nuclear saber-rattling.
+It has initiated military interventions in the post-Soviet states of Georgia and Ukraine, as well as in Syria during its prolonged civil war in a bid to increase its influence in the Middle East, and achieve its great power ambitions.
+Two-thirds of the global population, specifically the developing countries of the Global South, are either neutral or leaning towards Russia politically.
+Russian state-funded Wagner Group has been deployed in Africa (Africa Corps), and in Syria; to maintain political stability in failed states through military projection and exploit local natural resources.
+Russia has also increasingly pushed to expand its influence across the Arctic, the Asia–Pacific, and Latin America.
+It has also continued using subversive tactics in its rival countries to project its geopolitical power, such as cyberwarfare, disinformation campaigns, sabotage attacks, assassination attempts, airspace violations, electoral interferences, nuclear sabre-rattling, and hybrid warfare.